milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 GKE Hub: GKE Hub is centralized control-plane that enables a user to register clusters running in a variety of environments, including Google's cloud, on premises in customer datacenters, or other third party clouds.
 GKE Hub provides a way for customers to centrally manage features and services on customer-registered clusters.
 Google-Managed Multi-Cloud Services

-*BigQuery Omni: BigQuery Omni is a Google-managed multi-cloud analytics solution that enables analysts to access and analyze data stored on other supported public clouds from a singular BigQuery control-plane on GCP.
+*BigQuery Omni: BigQuery Omni is a Google-managed multi-cloud analytics solution that enables analysts to access and analyze data stored on other supported public clouds from a singular BigQuery control-plane on Google Cloud.

 Bare Metal